Woman Convicted Of Throwing Chihuahua To Its Death From Parking Garage

 In February, ABC News reported that San Francisco police apprehended a woman suspected of throwing a 4-year-old Chihuahua from the seventh floor of a parking garage.
-The woman has since been convicted based on videos evidence from nearby surveillance cameras and footage from a dashboard camera, according to SFGate.
+The woman has since been convicted based on video evidence from nearby surveillance cameras and footage from a dashboard camera, according to SFGate.

 Initial reports from police state that 34-year-old Wakeen “Lala” Best was arrested after allegedly breaking into a white Mercedes and throwing Dunky, a black and tan Chihuahua, to its death.
 Police said the dog’s owner thought it had somehow gotten out of the vehicle and fell, but after noticing broken glass and blood in his car, he contacted the authorities.